|Izzy 6b6c474f79 updating donation info||2 weeks ago|

 This list is not complete (I might add to it if need arises), but should give you a raw idea.

 True, there’s much time I spend on my open source projects, and server costs have to be considered as well.
-So if you’re just a happy user looking how you can give some „backing“ – you’re very welcome to do so via LiberaPay e.g. setting up to send over a few cents per month.
-For other ways, please take a look at the more complete explanations at IzzyOnDroid.
+So if you’re just a happy user looking how you can give some „backing“ – you’re very welcome to do so spending some mBTC to my address 1K7i1VJYjRgjdVzaMfK2XRxLsyhjSFXPnC.
+For other alternatives like SEPA payment, please find detailed explanations at IzzyOnDroid.